 Settle.
 Breathe.
 You got this.

-Question 1: So, why don’t you like him or her?
+Question 1: Why don’t you like them?

 Question 2: Have you given him or her a second chance?

 Not everyone makes a great first impression.
 They could have been in a bad mood or simply exhausted the day you met.

 Give them the benefit of the doubt and a few chances to redeem themselves.
 Make an effort to have a conversation and learn more about who they are and what they like.
 For your friend’s sake try to forge a common bond.
 Who knows?
 You might just discover some redeeming qualities about them and your friend may not be dating a loser after all!